A collection of the most beautiful Cretan beaches to visit on your holidays.

 Chrissi Island beach (Lassithi, Crete)

-Chrissi island is located in one of the southern points in Europe, and it is also known as Donkey Island or Golden Island.
+Chrissi island is located in one of the southern points in Europe, and it is also known as Donkey Island.
 It has a unique cedar forest, pure white sand dunes, golden shallow sand beaches and a sea with unbelievable tropical colours.

 Preveli beach (Rethymno, Crete)